UNIVERSE-HPC/course-material/libraries/pybamm-developer/01_ode.md

 following values:

 - The current is a function of time, $I(t) = 1 + 0.5 \sin(100t)$
-- The initial negative electrode stochiometry is 0.9
+- The initial negative electrode stoichiometry is 0.9
-- The initial positive electrode stochiometry is 0.1
+- The initial positive electrode stoichiometry is 0.1
 - The negative electrode capacity is 1 Ah
 - The positive electrode capacity is 1 Ah
 - The electrode resistance is 0.1 Ohm